 Injuries and rehabilitation

-K suffered a combination of cognitive, behavioural, physical and sensory impairment.
-He has suffered apathy and disinhibition; loss of initiation; significant fatigue; impairment to his ability to weigh information; defective and reduced verbal reasoning and working memory.
+K sustained a combination of cognitive, behavioural, physical and sensory impairment.
+He has experienced apathy and disinhibition; loss of initiation; significant fatigue; impairment to his ability to weigh information; defective and reduced verbal reasoning and working memory.

 D provided considerable levels of support and assistance throughout the claim for her husband.
 She continues to work as a teaching assistant, now part time, as well as supporting her daughter and grandchild.